strawberrypie/rusentiment/en_annotation.md

 Such posts should be annotated to reflect the sentiment expressed verbally.

-3. smileys CHANGE the sentiment expressed verbally:
+**3. smileys CHANGE the sentiment expressed verbally:**

 - BAD BOY:))))))<span style="float:right;"> [positive]</span>
 - What an AWFUL way to lose the game Oakland 😂😂😂<span style="float:right;"> [positive]</span>

 In such cases **the overall dominant sentiment should be annotated**.
 The smileys weaken the explicit negative evaluation in bad/awful, they indicate that the speaker is joking.
 The overall sentiment is positive - although it is only expressed by the smileys.

-4. smileys HEDGE the overall sentiment, usually serving to make negative sentiment sound slightly less negative, but not completely reversing the sentiment.
+**4. smileys HEDGE the overall sentiment, usually serving to make negative sentiment sound slightly less negative, but not completely reversing the sentiment.**
 - I'm so grumpy.
 The drink I ordered from @Starbucks looks and tastes like a cup of cream.
 Fail:)))<span style="float:right;"> [negative]</span>
 - Car broke down this morning, what an awful way to start my day:)))<span style="float:right;"> [negative]</span>

 In these examples, the smileys weaken the explicit negative evaluation, but the overall sentiment is still negative.

-5. Unlike smileys, words indicating mood (laughter, cries, swearing etc.) should always be taken into account.
+Unlike smileys, words indicating mood (laughter, cries, swearing etc.) should always be taken into account.

- LOL stop judging my spelling, its beautiful HAHAHA <span style="float:right;"> [negative]</span>
+- LOL stop judging my spelling, its beautiful HAHAHA <span style="float:right;"> [negative]</span>
-We had a good tournament, but fuuuck me.
+- We had a good tournament, but fuuuck me.
 What a terrible way to go out.
 FML<span style="float:right;"> [negative]</span>

 Abbreviations like LOL and OMG should also be taken into account.